obsidian-toaster/platform/tooling/openshift/openshift-vm.md

-# Deploy locally OpenShift using Vagrant & Virtualbox
+# Setup OpenShift using Vagrant & Virtualbox

 The procedure described within this document can also be used to setup on MacOS a VM using Virtualbox & Vagrant.
 The following steps describe how to to create a new VM running Centos 7.1, provision the machine with OpenShift.